 Product offerings define everything about how to charge for an event.
 An event is simply a set of data; how to charge for that data is defined in your product offerings.

 If you use Pricing Center to create your product offerings, rating is done through Pipeline Manager.
-For more information, see Pricing Center Help and BRM Configuring Pipeline Rating and Discounting.

-About Usage Charging
+About Usage Charging in ECE